ARCT5555 Graduating Portfolio

 - Students are able to (1) demonstrate design development, resolution and communication skills; (2) investigate and incorporate into a developed scheme detailed understanding and communication of construction, material and environmental technologies; (3) evaluate and engage critically with a range of subject areas, especially as they inform the project within the portfolio; (4) demonstrate reflection and application of the areas of professional knowledge, skill and competencies that apply at the masters level; and (5) demonstrate a high level of integrative ability in the organisation and presentation of the portfolio.

-- Typically this unit is assessed in the following ways: (1) interim presentation (for formative feedback only) and (2) graduating folio package.
+- Indicative assessments in this unit are as follows: (1) interim presentation (for formative feedback only) and (2) graduating folio package.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Sophie Giles